-Applicants who ultimately fail to satisfy the specific English and/or math entrance requirements may be granted admission to and be allowed to remain enrolled in the Tourism Management Diploma program as qualifying students subject to the availability of space after the admission and registration of qualified applicants.
+- Applicants who ultimately fail to satisfy the specific English and/or math entrance requirements may be granted admission to and be allowed to remain enrolled in the Tourism Management Diploma program as qualifying students subject to the availability of space after the admission and registration of qualified applicants.

-Successful completion of the prescribed and elective courses as listed in the program outline with a minimum graduating grade average of 60%.
+- Successful completion of the prescribed and elective courses as listed in the program outline with a minimum graduating grade average of 60%.

-Come for a campus tour or become a student for a day.
+Join an info session or become a student for a day.

 Have your questions answered by an advisor or recruiter.

 Take the next step and enrol in a program or course at OC.